SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

 Great!
-But let's make sure this really is just local sample data.
+But let's make sure these sales records really are considered just local sample data.

 ### Perform a build

 With the cds [build] command we can prepare a deployment.
+Let's do that.

-👉 Let's use `DEBUG=build` to see everything that happens, including all the files that are taken into account:
+👉 Using `DEBUG=build` to see everything that happens, including all the files that are taken into account, run `build`:

 ```bash
 DEBUG=build cds build --for hana
 ```

-This produces a lot of log output, a lot of which has been omitted here for brevity:
+This produces a lot of log output, much of which has been omitted here for brevity:

 ```log
 [cli] - determining build tasks for project [/work/scratch/myproj].